pooyanazad/AWS-Solution-Architect-Associate-review/README.md

 - For the latest information, always consult **official AWS documentation**.
 - Hands-on practice with AWS services is crucial for reinforcing concepts.

+## Attention
+You can't pass the exam with just read this 15 lessons its just a review!

 ## Disclaimer
 This content is purely for educational purposes.
 Using it does not guarantee success on the AWS Certified Solutions Architect – Associate exam.
 Always combine multiple resources to prepare effectively.